adamcroft330/SO-ARM100-modelling-and-sim/readme.md

 - Uses numpy for mathematical computations

 ## Contact 📧
+Email: adamcroft330@gmail.com

 For questions and support, please open an issue in the GitHub repository.

 ---

-Made with ❤️ by [Your Name/Organization]
+Made by the boys.]